-The Code for Romania design mechanism is built as a red thread that unites four vital processes that must be followed in order to achieve our goals.
+Code for Romania's design mechanism is built as a red thread that unites four vital processes that must be followed in order to achieve our goals.
 The first of these refers to the solution design stage that takes place within the Civic Labs program.

 - to generate civic technology solutions in order to solve the main problems of Romania through a very detailed process of research, ideation, incubation, prototyping and testing,

 - to transform the way civic technology solutions are funded and